 Update Your Digital Content

 In this digital age, online presence is key.
-Keep your website and social media pages updated so that they reflect (and hopefully expand upon) your public service announcement advertising!
+Keep your website and social media pages updated so that they reflect expand upon your public service announcement advertising!

-And don’t forget: a picture can pack a punch, so consider adding an image or infographic to your materials to grab your audience’s attention.
+Don’t forget, visual elements can pack a punch, so consider adding an image or infographic to your materials to grab your audience’s attention.

 Track and Analyze the Campaign